 Many a landlord has suffered the financial impact of a poorly selected tenant.
 Whilst full tenant investigations will not always be 100%, you can gather a lot of information about the intended business and their activities, and thereby minimise mistakes in leasing the vacant space.

 A quality retail leasing agent can add considerable value to finding the tenant and then checking them out before the landlord has to make the final lease decision.
-Here are some ideas to help the process:
+Here are some ideas to help with the process:

-- Have they got the finance to build the business or is this new shop to be part of a larger chain of established shops?
+- BUDGET: Have they got the finance to build the business or is this new shop to be part of a larger chain of established shops?

-- Market rentals should be the basis for any lease negotiation, although lease incentives at the start of the lease are likely to impact rental cash flows at the very start of the lease.
+- RENTALS: Market rentals should be the basis for any lease negotiation, although lease incentives at the start of the lease are likely to impact rental cash flows at the very start of the lease.
 Check out the types of incentive in the property market today and then select the one method that helps the client with investment returns over time.

-- Guarantees are an important part of lease security and in the case of smaller tenants they are really important.
+- SECURITY AND BONDS: Guarantees are an important part of lease security and in the case of smaller tenants they are really important.
 There are ways to protect the landlord’s rights in a lease but there are also ways to create guarantees and collect bonds as part of protecting the landlord’s financial situation in times of lease default.